 Retirement plan contributions are tax deductible.
 By putting money aside in a tax-advantaged retirement account, you are saving for your future and also reducing your taxable income.
 And remember, you have until April 15, 2023, to make your 2022 IRA plan contributions!

 For Roth accounts, you can only contribute to them if you make less than a certain amount of money.
 This salary amount was increased for 2023.
 Note that your contributions may be phased out at certain income levels so it is best to speak with your financial or tax advisor about your specific situation.

 With the winter holidays just around the corner, the clock is ticking for taxpayers who want to minimize what they will pay next spring.
 Many money-saving tax strategies need to be implemented by December 31st to have an effect on tax filing in the spring.3

 We know that proper tax planning is unique to every individual, and one strategy may not work for all.
-Our tax preparation services can help you optimizing your taxes.
-Our certified tax preparer can not only help guide you through tax law changes, but can also make sure you aren't missing any deductions or credits.
+Our tax preparation services can help you optimize your taxes.
+Our certified tax preparer can not only help guide you through tax law changes but can also make sure you aren't missing any deductions or credits.

 The Tax Team provides the following services: